RoseCityRobotics/common_platform/docs/source/data_annotation/label_studio.md

 ## Image Directory Structure

-To help manage your image annotation projects, a good practice is to create a separate directory and move files into it which you want to label.
+To help manage your image annotation projects, a good practice is to create a separate directory and move the image files you want to label into it.

-### Make an source images folder on the Pi
+### Make an central images folder on the Pi
 On the Pi <img src="/_static/img/raspberry-pi.png" alt="Raspberry Pi" width="16">
 ```bash
 mkdir -p "/home/rcr/teleop_data/images"